 However, the majority will see that puppies can take months to learn where to do their business, which comes down to their personality.
-It is important that you do not make mistakes explained in this articles that bring on dog anxiety with going to the toilet, which of course makes things more difficult.
+It is important that you do not make mistakes explained in these articles that bring on dog anxiety with going to the toilet, which of course makes things more difficult.

 Puppies are just like any other animal when it comes to discovering how to go and use the toilet.
-They are no conscious when they have to actually use the toilet, which is such trait shared with human babies where they go wherever.
+They are no conscious when they have to actually use the toilet, which is such a trait shared with human babies where they go wherever.

 However, unlike human babies, the majority of puppies will not use the toilet in their beds and this is where crate training is useful.
-Between 9 to 12 weeks, puppies will become aware that they need to go to the toilet, however you should start training your puppy as soon as they enter your house.
+Between 9 to 12 weeks, puppies will become aware that they need to go to the toilet, however, you should start training your puppy as soon as they enter your house.

-Puppies will develop a certain preference to where they wish to use the toilet.
+Puppies will develop a certain preference for where they wish to use the toilet.
 Puppies that spent their early days stood on newspapers will prefer to use the toilet on that.
 So a great early training technique would be to find the surface they like and then gradually move that surface towards the garden.